Laura Moore Counseling Services LLC

 Through 20 years of experience I have worked in a variety of settings and feel each has given me a wealth of knowledge and insight that allows me to provide you with expert care.
 I love being able to help individuals with difficult times in their lives.
 Though we often cannot change the events that are happening we can work together to change how you experience them and increase your resilience to become a stronger version of yourself.
 Contact me today to start moving your life towards your goals.

 I am a Board Certified Therapist with an MSeD from Duquesne University.
-I am a member in good standing with both the American Counseling Association and the Pennsylvania Counseling Association.
+I am a member in good standing with the American Counseling Association.

 I continue to learn and expand my skills and am able to offer EMDR therapy to my clients.

 What To Expect At Your First Visit

 We will spend some time getting to know each other and building trust.
 Our appointment is a judgement free, safe space to talk about and feel anything that comes up.
 We will work together to develop a plan to help you reach your goals.
 I am happy to answer any questions you may have whether you have been in therapy before or this is your first appointment.
 My goal is to help you feel comfortable to explore the issues you have come to work through.